AriFordsham/GHCWiki/split-base.md

 ### First attempt

-Joachim has started a first attempt to pull stuff out of the bottom of base; these chunks often contain more than initially intended:
+Joachim has started a first attempt to pull stuff out of the bottom of base.
+See [ https://github.com/nomeata/packages-base/blob/base-split/README.md](https://github.com/nomeata/packages-base/blob/base-split/README.md) for an overview of progress and a description of changes.
+Use `git clone git://github.com/nomeata/packages-base.git; git checkout base-split` to experiment.

-- [ base-pure](https://github.com/nomeata/packages-base/tree/base-pure) Basic stuff without `IO`, `Foreign` or floating point arithmetic.
-Requires reimplementing `GHC.Fingerprint` without using FFI (or at least without using FFI types and without `IO`).
-- [ base-io](https://github.com/nomeata/packages-base/tree/base-io) (uses base-pure).
-The `IO` and `ST` monads.
-- \[[ https://github.com/nomeata/packages-base/tree/base-foreign](https://github.com/nomeata/packages-base/tree/base-foreign) foreign (uses base-io).
-Everything related to `Foreign`.
-Set of modules determined, but does not compile yet.
-- [ base-io-file](https://github.com/nomeata/packages-base/tree/base-io-file) (uses base-io).
-WIP, currently `IOException` and dependencies (e.g. `Handle`)